 We use inclusive language Bibles.
-This applies to students and staff preaching and also to visiting preachers who will be requested to use the NRSV (our pew Bible).
-Preachers and service leaders will be asked to make sure they use terms like 'Brothers and sisters' when addressing the congregation and 'men and women of the gospel'.
+This applies to students and staff preaching and also to visiting preachers who will be requested to use the NRSV (our pew Bible), and to be sensitive about how they address the congregation. .

-All preachers will be asked to be sensitive in the applications and illustrations they use and ask themselves whether they are speaking about things that all sections of the community can understand.
+All preachers will be asked to be careful with the applications and illustrations they use and ask themselves whether they are speaking about things that all sections of the community can understand.
 This is good preaching practice in all contexts and therefore a desirable learning outcome generally.

-Older hymns are by definition written in the language of patriarchy.
-Since we do not wish to lose our musical heritage we will keep and honour these hymns.
-In the case of modern songs and hymns we will make every effort to use ones that are inclusive or those where, for example, the word 'son' can be easily changed to 'child'.
+Older hymns are often written in patriarchal language.
+Since we do not wish to lose our musical, literary, cultural and theological heritage, nor to break the enriching connection with former generations of the Church, we will normally keep and honour these hymns in their original form.
+In the case of modern songs and hymns, we will make every effort to use ones that are inclusive or those where, for example, the word 'son' can be easily changed to 'child'.

-In the same way, we recognise that the Book of Common Prayer is written in patriarchal language.
-However, we will continue to use the BCP with respect for its own integrity in its time.
+In the same way, we recognise that the Book of Common Prayer uses patriarchal language.
+However, we will continue to use the BCP with respect for its own integrity in its time and in subsequent generations.
 This will also apply to quoting writers from earlier times who wrote in the patriarchal idiom, perhaps prefaced with a brief observation about the nature of the language used.